In a matter of weeks, COVID-19 has changed the way we work. The question is, does your business have the right tools to work from home longterm?

 - The ability to enforce your corporate data policies to ensure that every file is secure and compliant

 - File archiving to help you retain detailed audit trails

 - The option to remotely wipe lost or stolen devices

 If you want to save time and collaborate easier – WHILE keeping your data secure, Mindcore offers the most complete and integrated workspace solution through our Cloud Services.

 Our Cloud Solution enables people to securely access all the apps, desktops, and data they need to be productive.
-Using our cloud workspace, your entire organization will be enabled to access, sync and securely share filed across any device or location, regardless of where files are stored.
+Using our cloud workspace, your entire organization will be enabled to access, sync, and securely share files across any device or location, regardless of where files are stored.
 Plus, you’ll be able to automate feedback and approval workflows to streamline your business and maximize productivity.